Prometheus monitoring example

 The first metric type we’ll explore is the Counter.
 Counters are monotonically increasing values, meaning they only increase over time.
 These metrics often measure the number of requests served or the total number of events processed.
 Counters are reset to zero when the Prometheus server restarts, ensuring accurate measurements.

-To increase measurements, counter-metrics are used.
+Countermetrics are used to increase measurements.
 Since they are cumulative, their value can only increase.
 Exceptionally, the counter’s value is reset to zero when it is restarted.
-On its own, a counter’s value could be more helpful.
+A counter’s value could be more helpful on its own.
 However, a counter value is often used to compute the delta or rate of change between two timestamps.

 Do not use a counter to expose a value that can decrease.
 For example, do not use a counter for the number of currently running processes; instead, use a gauge.